+From Tuesday 25 May we will be re-opening to researchers.
 Due to the ongoing COVID-19 pandemic we have had to make some changes to how we provide access to our collections.
-We are currently closed to researchers until the new year.

 Is there an Irish doctor in your family tree?
 If you are interested in family history research you’re welcome to make an appointment to access our collections in the research room.
 If you can’t make it in person, we also offer a paid genealogy research service